 Makeup: Try this amazing Color Explosion makeup tutorial by Michelle Phan.
 Check out the video.

 Nail Polish: Style your nails with vibrant colors.

-Headdress: Wear your favorite hat or headdress.
+Headdress: Wear a hat or headdress.
 Who cares, it will be dirty anyway.

 Friends: Good music, bright lights, vibrant colors and good friends.
 These are the key ingredients to an epic party.